ksenia-kuksina/coldemails/README.md

 A stunning, futuristic web application that generates high-converting cold emails using AI.
 Built with React, TailwindCSS, and 3D visual effects.

+## ⚠️ Important Notice

+**To use this service, which utilizes the GPT-4.1 model, please visit the GitHub Marketplace, select the GPT-4.1 integration, and follow the instructions to generate your personal token.**

 ## ✨ Features

 - **AI-Powered Email Generation**: Generate personalized cold emails in seconds